SoilWaterLab/OwascoLakePDatabase/README.md

 ## OLW Phosphorus (P) Database Description ##

 The associated Excel file (OLW_P_database.xlsx) contains tabs for various pieces of the database that can be saved as text files and used in conjunction with the example R script also provided (OwascoPDatabase_ExampleQueryScript.R).
 The text files coresponding to the different tabs in the Excel file are located in the 'TextFiles' folder.
 These data include information on the site location (Site_Info.txt) and the sampling events (Sample_Data.txt).
-The third text file (File_Info.txt) is needed to read the site location and sampling event data into R.
+The third text file (File_List.txt) is needed to read the site location and sampling event data into R.

 ## Using the Eample Query Script ##